greenelab/iscb-diversity-manuscript/manuscript.md

 For example, the classifier does not often mistake Hispanic names as Israeli, but is more prone to mistaking Muslim names as South Asian.
 ](https://raw.githubusercontent.com/greenelab/iscb-diversity/master/figs/fig_3.png){#fig:wiki2019_lstm width=100%}

-### Assessing the Nationality Diversity of Authors and Honorees
+### Assessing the Name Origin Diversity of Authors and Honorees

 We applied our Wiki2019-LSTM model to both our computational biology honorees dataset and our dataset of corresponding authors.
 We found that the proportion of authors in the Celtic English categories had decreased (Fig. {@fig:region_breakdown}A, left), particularly for papers published in _Bioinformatics_ and _BMC Bioinformatics_ (see [notebook](https://greenelab.github.io/iscb-diversity/11.visualize-nationality.html#sup_fig_s4)).